organix/uFork/docs/vm.md

  1. Remove _beh_ from the stack
  1. Remove _state_ from the stack
+ 1. If _beh_ is an instruction
     1. Record _beh_ as the code to execute when handling the next event
     1. Record _state_ as the private data when handling the next event

  T            | X (op)        | Y (imm)       | Z (k)
 --------------|---------------|---------------|-------------